A Mother Explains How She Prepared Her Young Son For A Peaceful Protest Against Racial Injustice

 “‘No, they’re not going to do that because we’re just peacefully protesting.
 We’re not starting drama, we’re just going to physically walk and let our voices be heard,'” she told him at the time.

-Now that Akpa has gone through her first peaceful protest with her young son, she is offering tips to other parents who might want to do the same with their own children.
-She encouraged them to find a smaller city to protest in, to be aware of curfews and cautious of their surroundings.
+Now that Akpan has gone through her first peaceful protest with her young son, she is offering tips to other parents who might want to do the same with their children.
+She encouraged them to find a smaller city to protest in, and to be aware of curfews and cautious of their surroundings.

-As The Inquisitr previously reported, the protests that erupted across the nation were sparked by Floyd’s death.
+As The Inquisitr previously reported, the demonstrations that erupted across the nation were sparked by Floyd’s death.
 Floyd was an unarmed African American man who died while in custody of the Minneapolis police.